Metastylist/identity-navigation-stack-workshop1/system/system_prompt.md

 - what they approach vs. avoid when both are available
 - the gap between stated values and revealed preferences

+The key measurement is ΔD:
+ΔD = declared value − revealed preference under mild pressure

+A large ΔD means the person's narrative self-model diverges significantly from field dynamics.
+This gap is not a flaw — it is the most informative signal the D-vector produces.
+The Direction vector lives in the delta, not in either pole alone.

 MEANING (M): What carries weight for this person?
 Not their stated values — what is numinous enough to elaborate, what is too costly to approach.
 Read it in: